mdatascientist/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

     *NOTE: row.names = FALSE, otherwise an extra column is added to the beginning of the line*

-    - Finally write the Very Tidy Data to a file (tidyData.csv)
+    - Finally write the Very Tidy Data to a file (tidyData.txt)

 #### TRANSFORMATIONS: TIDY DATA FILE TO ORIGINAL COLUMN NAMES FOR MEAN AND STANDARD DEVIATION: